scoki211/VocalMat4Rats/README.md

 ## What's different in VM4Rats
 - __Signal detection changes:__ Increased time of absent signal for VM to determine the following signal to be a new USV, to account for species differences in vocalizations.
-- __Minimum frequency threshold:__ At line 141 in VM identifier routine, we've set a minimum threshold at 30kHz to exclude 22-kHz aversives, this can be modified at your leisure
+- __Minimum frequency threshold:__ At ~line 140 in VM identifier routine, we've set a minimum threshold at 30kHz to exclude 22-kHz aversives, this can be modified at your leisure
 - __Wright et al. 2010 style classifiers:__ VM4Rats Uses our classification scheme for rat USVs, if you wish to train a new model using our classification scheme, see the training routine train_model_Rat
 - __Note:__ Clustering and diffusion maps are currently disabled for this version of VocalMat4Rats as these were throwing errors.

+## Coming soon
+-__Synthetic image creator:__ We will release a small tool (matlab routine) used to create synthetic USV images for training based off an existing image (created through vocalMat).

 ## Getting Started
 ![Recordit GIF](resources/clone.gif)